 Tips on how to make the perfect shrimp stir fry

-- Make sure to use high heat to cook this dish – This dish is a stir fry which means the dish has to be cooked on high heat.
+This dish is a stir fry which means the dish has to be cooked over high heat.
 If you cook it on a lower heat, water will start to come out of the vegetables, creating for a watery sauce which is not what you want.

 Did you make this dish?

 If you made this dish, I would love to see!

 Disclaimer: If you purchase anything through a link on this site, I may receive a small commission from the purchase at no extra cost to you.
 I only recommend products that I would personally use.
 Thank you so much for the support!